cmsc733/cmsc733.github.io/project2.md

 <iframe src="https://player.vimeo.com/video/257360045" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/257360045">Jimmy Fallon interview his twin!</a> from <a href="https://vimeo.com/user16478660">ZeroCool22</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+<a name='ph2'></a>
+## Phase 2: Deep Learning Approach
+For this phase, we'll run an off-the-shelf model to obtain face fiducials using deep learning.
+We think that implementing this part is fairly trivial and is left as a fun excericse if you want some programming practice (you are not graded on this implementation).
+We'll use the code from [this paper](https://arxiv.org/abs/1803.07835), which implements a supervised encoder-decoder model to obtain the full 3D mesh of the face.
+We recommend you to read the paper for more details.
+The code from the paper can be found [here](https://github.com/YadiraF/PRNet).
+Your task is to setup the code and run to obtain face fiducials/full 3D mesh.
+Use this output to perform face replacement as before.
+Feel free to use as much code as you want from last part/phase.
+Present a detailed comparison of both the traditional methods (triangulation and TPS) along with the deep learning method.

+<a name='testset'></a>
+## Notes about Test Set
+One day (24 hours) before the deadline, a test set will be released with details of what faces to replace.
+We'll grade on the completion of the project and visually appealing results.

+<a name='sub'></a>
+## Submission Guidelines

+<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>

+### File tree and naming

+Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_proj1.zip**. **YourDirectoryID** is the name your username which is used to login to UMD resources such as Testudo or ELMS.
+For example, if you use "xyz" to login to Testyudo or ELMS then the zip file must be called "xyz_proj1.zip".
+The file **must have the following directory structure**.

+YourDirectoryID_proj1.zip.
+ - results/.
+ - GMM.m
+ - trainGMM.m
+ - testGMM.m
+ - measureDepth.m
+ - plotGMM.m
+ - report.pdf

+### Report
+For each section of the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
+You must include the following details in your writeup:

+<a name='coll'></a>
+## Collaboration Policy
+You are encouraged to discuss the ideas with your peers.
+However, the code should be your own, and should be the result of you exercising your own understanding of it.
+If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
+For the full honor code refer to the CMSC733 Spring 2019 website.

 ## Acknowledgements